wp-plugins/wishpond-social-campaigns/readme.txt

 Social Sweepstakes and Social Offers are both extremely cost effective.

 * It is free to create and preview an offer or a sweepstakes campaign.
-* Wishpond Social Sweepstakes costs $25 per campaign.
+* Wishpond Social Sweepstakes costs $9 per campaign.
 This is a flat fee regardless of how many people participate in the sweepstakes.
-* Wishpond Social Offers costs $25 per 100 participants (or part thereof).
+* Wishpond Social Offers costs $9 per campaign.

 = Can I try out Social Campaigns free? =